 Adopting a Hybrid Cloud Strategy

-Microsoft IT understood that, while Microsoft Azure would be an excellent infrastructure platform for many workloads, other business-critical or dependent roles would not be well suited to the cloud immediately.
-Specifically, core network services were selected to remain in on-premises datacenters, including the following:
+Microsoft IT understood that, while Microsoft Azure would be an excellent infrastructure platform for many workloads, some are not well suited to the cloud immediately.

-Even though a complete migration to Microsoft Azure was the idealistic goal, the decision to retain these components in traditional datacenters for the near future meant that Microsoft IT would run some components of their business in Microsoft Azure, and some within traditional datacenters.
+Even though a complete migration to Microsoft Azure was the idealistic goal, the decision to retain a small number of applications in traditional datacenters for the near future meant that Microsoft IT would run some components of their business in Microsoft Azure, and some within traditional datacenters.
 This resulted in a hybrid cloud.

 Hybrid Cloud at Microsoft IT

 For Microsoft IT, migrating to Microsoft Azure and deploying a hybrid cloud meant establishing two primary components:

 - Public cloud.
 The public cloud would host Microsoft Azure services, primarily IaaS in the form of the Microsoft Azure Virtual Machines.